Assets¶

 - Use clusters: Group related assets (e.g., web cluster, database cluster) to simplify management.

-- Track lifecycle: Mark deprecated and retired assets to maintain accurate inventory.
+- Track lifecycle: Mark deprecated and retired assets to maintain accurate inventory counts.

 - Link to locations: Assign assets to locations for geographic reporting and DR planning.